n123git/YWSaveEditor/README.md

 ## ❓ Q / A

 **Q: How do I add support for custom Yo-kai?**
-A: Simply copy-paste the custom Yo-kai data into the `yokai.js` file located in the `data` folder of the editor.
-This will let the editor recognize and display your custom entries instead of leaving it blank.
+A: Simply Copy-Paste your custom Yo-kai data into the `yokai.js` file in the `data` folder.
+The editor will then recognize and display your custom entries instead of leaving them blank.

 **Q: Can this editor change the rank of a Yo-kai?**
 A: No. This is a save editor, not a game editor or modder.
 For modding the game, please use other tools such as [Albatross](https://github.com/Tiniifan/Albatross).